-mean that would result from an infinite number of measurements of the same measurand carried out under repeatability conditions minus a true value of the measurand
+mean that would result from an infinite number of measurements of the same measurand carried out under repeatability conditions minus a true value of the measurand correction value added algebraically to the uncorrected result of a measurement to compensate for systematic error

-NOTE 1 Systematic error is equal to error minus random error.

-NOTE 2 Like true value, systematic error and its causes cannot be completely known.

-NOTE 3 For a measuring instrument, see "bias" (VIM:1993, definition 5.25).
+- NOTE 1 Systematic error is equal to error minus random error. - NOTE 2 Like true value, systematic error and its causes cannot be completely known. - NOTE 3 For a measuring instrument, see "bias" (VIM:1993, definition 5.25).